Showing posts with label eBook. Show all posts

 Saturday, December 16, 2023

-The Twelve Posts of Christmas: Day Three.
-A Billion Kindle Unlimited Reads
+The Twelve Posts of Christmas - Day Three: The Author With A Billion Kindle Unlimited Reads and 9.5 Million Books Sold

 Just to say right at the start of this Christmas post, the billion reads on Kindle Unlimited does not refer to my book.
 I wish!
 No, it refers to a tweet I came across on Twitter X yesterday (I'm still going to call it a tweet regardless of what Elon says).